iPad mini 2 with Retina display review

 However, we would still recommend getting more storage if you can afford to as you are likely to quickly fill up your device with photos, videos, music and movies.
 After a year’s use our 64GB iPad mini has 23.9GB left.
 Despite having a capacity of 64GB, the device reports a capacity of 57.3GB (due to operating system requirements), so we are using just over 33GB of space which suggests that a 32GB iPad might not have been sufficient for our needs.
 A 128GB device on the other hand would have been over kill for us, but might suit the needs of people that use their iPad mini 2 as their main device, has an enormous media collection or likes to keep all of their apps on the device at all times.

 The move from 16GB to 32GB costs an extra £80, as does the move from 32GB to 64GB and the move from 64GB to 128GB.
 If we were prepared to up our budget we’d probably opt for the extra storage over the cellular option, too.

-If you're considering buying a Retina iPad mini now, it's worth noting that we expect to see a new model of the 7in Apple tablet in October, alongside a new iPad Air.
+If you're considering buying a iPad mini now, it's worth noting that we expect to see a new model of the 7in Apple tablet in October, alongside a new model of the iPad Air.
 There's not much information about the new tablet yet, but you can expect a processor upgrade, possible camera improvements and also a Touch ID fingerprint sensor like the one found in the iPhone 5S.
-See: iPad mini 3
+See: iPad mini 4 rumours

 [Read more iPad reviews here]